Retail Holiday Guide 2020: Industry Perspectives

 Shippers seem to certainly think this will be the case: “We’re preparing for a record peak holiday season.
 The COVID-19 pandemic has made our services more important than ever,” reported Charlene Thomas, Chief Human Resources Officer at UPS.

 This is great news for ecommerce retailers, but perhaps less so for brick-and-mortar stores that have only dipped a toe into online shopping.
-However, with a customer data management solution like a CDP, retailers can analyze and translate their in-store traffic and trends, as well as customer data, to forecast and optimize their online offerings and CX.
+However, with a customer data management solution like a CDP, retailers can use retail analytics to translate their in-store traffic and trends, as well as customer data, to forecast and optimize their online offerings and CX.
 Retailers that have already integrated data between the physical and online channels will have an easier time adapting, and online sales may even help make up for the drop in in-store revenue.

 CDP Boosts Quick Inventory Turnover for Higher Revenues